Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Details of perioperative management of anticoagulation in patients who are taking oral anticoagulants

 Specific guidance is available from the on call Paediatric Haematology Consultant.
-Please also refer to adult guidance on Leeds Health Pathways – ‘Guidelines for the perioperative management of oral anticoagulation in patients undergoing elective procedures’.
+Please also refer to adult guidance on Leeds Health Pathways – ‘Guidelines for the perioperative management of warfarin in patients undergoing elective procedures’.
+‘Guidelines for the perioperative management of DOACs in patients undergoing elective procedures’.
 Advice available in these guidelines will need specific paediatric interpretation.

 Please refer to paediatric cardiology guidelines, if cardiac indication for anticoagulation.